Irish Republican Army–Abwehr collaboration: Seamus O'Donovan

-O'Donovan, a German speaker, made three trips to Germany in 1939.
+Seamus O'Donovan, a German speaker, made three trips to Germany in 1939.
 The first meeting in February saw O'Donovan conduct discussions with the head of Office 1 West, Abwehr HQ – Friedrich Carl Marwede, codenamed "Dr. Pfalzgraf".

 O'Donovan and Marwede discussed the appropriate wartime role of the IRA as it concerned the German Government.
 The Germans were adamant they could not supply immediate help for the IRA in its S-Plan campaign in Britain.
 Other areas of concern for the Germans were that they were unsure how the IRA intended to attack targets in Northern Ireland and how to supply arms to the group.
 O'Donovan returned to Ireland with these concerns with after being given the codename "V-Held" (Agent Hero in German).
 He returned to Germany on 26 April 1939 for more meetings with Marwede, this time to discuss radio contact, a courier route for messages and armaments, and the location of a safe house in London for use in the courier route.
 By the time O'Donovan returned to Ireland on 15 May, Russell had left for the United States as part of the propaganda arm of the S-Plan and installed Stephen Hayes as Acting CS.
 The final meeting O'Donovan took part in was in August 1939 when he brought his wife with him.
 This series of meetings was also attended by Joseph McGarrity, the leader of Clan na Gael and Monty Barry, his wife and sister of the late Kevin Barry.
 According to O'Donovan's diaries, he was escorted to the meetings by a representative of the German Foreign Ministry.
 The topics under discussion were: